 Find the distance markers you placed on the lane.
 You’ll want to start at the same distance many times before adjusting, so get this part right.
 Square your shoulders, hips, and feet with the line to start (you can take a step forward at some point, like throwing a baseball).

 Just like the one-handed throw, you’ll want to create a right angle between your upper arm and lower arm, as well as the lower arm and axe handle.
 The only difference is you have to form it with both arms.

 4. Bring the axe straight back over your head

-Before you throw an axe, you need to bring it straight back over your head.
-Rotating at the shoulder, slowly raise the axe straight back, being sure not to bop yourself in the forehead with the axe butt.
+Before you throw the axe, you need to bring it straight back over your head.
+Rotating at the shoulder, slowly raise the axe back, being sure not to bop yourself in the forehead with the axe butt.

-5. Bring the axe forward and let it fly
+5. Bring the axe overhead and let it fly

 Bring the axe forward toward the target and allow it to slip out of your hand as it rotates.
 Don’t flick your wrist.
 The weight of the axe head will pull it from your hands naturally.

 Throw the axe a few more times from the exact same point, using the exact same technique.
 Watch how the axe strikes the target and adjust your distance accordingly.
 Move a half a step forward at a time if you’ve over rotated, or half step backwards at a time if you’ve under rotated.
 With more axe throwing experience, you’ll be able to make faster adjustments and dial in your throws quicker.

 Axe Throwing Tips for Safety

 There are a few things you need to consider before throwing an axe with your family.
 After all, you want this to be as safe as possible, and an axe blade can spell disaster if used improperly.